slucasss/RubyGame/README.md

 ## Features
-- customable teams (in team.txt)
+- Different behaviours depending on the environnement
--
+- Customable teams (in team.txt)